Editing an Action

 Script ID

 Optional script ID for the action.
-This value must be lowercase.
-It cannot include spaces or exceed 26 characters.
-NetSuite prepends workflowaction to the value of this field.
+This value must be lowercase, it can't include spaces, and it can't be more than 26 characters.
+NetSuite pr fixes the value with workflowaction.
 If you do not specify a script ID, NetSuite generates a unique ID.

 You can edit the script ID after you create the action.
 See Step 5 below.